The Club Welfare Officer is Fiona Heppell who can be contacted by e-mail at the following address – firstname.lastname@example.org

 Equality and Diversity

-You can read about Swim England’s Equality and Diversity Policies for disabled and LGBT (Lesbian, Gay, Bisexual and Transgender) swimmers on their special Equality and Diversity Site.
+You can read about Swim England’s Equality and Diversity Policies for disabled and LGBT (Lesbian, Gay, Bisexual and Transgender) swimmers on their Equality and Diversity Site.

 You can read further guides on increasing awareness and participation and reducing bullying for both;